 Reuse isn’t just for marketing – it applies to every team in a startup.
 Whether it’s pattern libraries of UI, or older code that has been tested and fixed countless times before, they’re not any worse for having been used before.
-In fact they’re better.
+In fact, they’re better.
 Every time you reuse, you’re refining proven ideas, adding clarity over time.

 There are, of course, times when you need to innovate.
 There are times existing patterns won’t work, or what you’re trying to achieve simply hasn’t been done before.
 But if you’ve got tried and tested ideas that work, reuse them.
-Customers aren’t paying for innovation; they’re paying for a great product experience.